getoutreach/conrad/README.md

 1. Create an instance of `Conrad::Recorder`
 2. Pass a Hash to `Conrad::Recorder#audit_event`.
 3. This hash is run through various user-defined middlewares.
 Each of these must respond to `call` and return the modified event Hash.
-4. After the middleware cycle, the Hash is validated to confirm that it contains no instances of anything not included in the SCALAR_TYPES.
-5. The hash is then passed to the configured formatter to be converted into the desired format for emitting.
+4. After the middleware cycle, the hash is passed to the configured formatter to be converted into the desired format for emitting.
-6. The final value is passed to the configured emitter and emitted.
+5. The final value is passed to the configured emitter and emitted.

 ### Middleware